 Assuming that $t$ is odd, $ H_t(\mathbf{x}) \in \left\{-1,1\right\}$.
 At this stage of the ensemble construction process, instance $\mathbf{x}$ can be characterized by $t_{+}(\mathbf{x})$ and $t_{-}(\mathbf{x}) = t - t_{+}(\mathbf{x})$, the counts of positive and negative votes, respectively.
 The fractions of votes in each class are

 These values can be used to quantify the level of certainty of the ensemble prediction.
 Values $\pi^{[t]}_{+}(\mathbf{x})$ close to $0$ or $1$ correspond to instances for which the predictions of most ensemble classifiers coincide.
 Instances whose classification by the ensemble is uncertain are characterized by $\pi^{[t]}_{+}(\mathbf{x})$ close to $1/2$.
-In vote-boosting the learning process progressively focuses precisely on these uncertain instances, which are close to the classification boundary.
-To this end, a new ensemble classifier is built on a training set in which such instances are given more weight.
-In contrast to standard boosting algorithms, the degree of emphasis depends on the disagreement among the predictions of the individual classifiers not on whether these predictions are erroneous.
-The advantage of this type of emphasis is that it does not consider the class label of the instance.
-In this manner one avoids focusing on instances on which most classifiers make coincident predictions that are incorrect.
-These instances are likely to be outliers.
-Giving them excessive weight tends to misguide the learning process and typically leads to a deterioration of the generalization performance of the ensemble.
-Furthermore, an emphasis based on votes can be used to boost base learners that attain low errors on the training set, such as unpruned decision trees.
+In contrast to standard boosting algorithms, in vote-boosting, the instance weights depend on the degree of agreement or disagreement among the predictions of the individual classifiers, not on whether these predictions are erroneous.

 The pseudo-code of the proposed vote-boosting algorithm is presented in \figurename~\ref{alg:voteboost}.